davidetartaggia12/SIP_CourseSummary/README.md

 - **Difference in the duration of the CDRs** : there are three differences in timing : session disconnection delay, time synchronism delays and rounding, and hanged calls. <br> Session disconnection delay : *when the client/server calculates the duration by the end of the transaction and the server/client calculates it by the request*. <br> Time synchronism issues : *because the client clock and the server clock are not synchronized (about milliseconds), and the billing system detects the modified seconds*. *This may be a problem if the duration is too short and only the client/server changes seconds*.

 <br><br>

+## REDUNDANCY AND LOAD BALANCE BASED ON DNS :
+- The problems : *which server is responsible for the domain*, *which transport, address, and port to use*, and *which server to use first*.

+- The solution defined in the RFC is to use DNS to discover : transport, IP, port, servers, and the order.

+- *NAPTR* - Name Authority Pointer : is one type of record for a domain, and it's responsible to determine the transport.
+Many DNS servers don't support it, and if it isn't found, the phones will try SVR records for all transport.

+- To discover IP and Port you need to locate the server indicated by an SRV record.
+The mapping includes service and transport.

+<br><br>